Haplogroup G (Y-DNA) by country: Denmark

 A survey of the general population of Denmark based on testing of SNPs is lacking, but an approximation based on the STR markers of 247 samples from there in the YHRD database indicates 1.2% (n=3) are G using the Athey haplogroup predictor.
 There are several additional samples that might be G.

 Estonia

 A survey of the general population of Estonia based on testing of SNPs is lacking, but an approximation based on the STR markers of 133 samples from Tartu in the YHRD database indicates none are G using the Athey haplogroup predictor.
 Several additional samples are borderline for being G.

 Finland

 A study found 5% of 40 samples from Ostrobothnia in Finland were G.

 A survey of the general population of Finland based on testing of SNPs is lacking, but an approximation based on the STR markers of 399 samples from there in the YHRD database indicates 0.5% (n=2) are G using the Athey haplogroup predictor.

 France

-In a 2003 study, in 23 samples taken somewhere in France (2003), 0% were G, but 11.8% of 34 samples on the island of Corsica were G.
+In a 2003 study, in 23 samples taken somewhere in France (2003), 0% were G, but 11.8% of 34 samples on the island of Corsica were G. In a 2018 study, haplogroup G was found to account for 21.7% of all males out of a sample of 321, the highest in Europe outside of the Caucasus region.